-This is basic straight line quilting with the lines about 1/2'' apart - I use the edge of my walking foot as a guide.
-I tend to 'eyeball' the lines (for every method) and don't stress a lot if they vary a little.
-I think that some natural variation gives my quilts an organic feel - there's no doubt that they are handmade, not mass produced.
+This is basic straight line quilting with the lines about 1/2” apart – I use the edge of my walking foot as a guide.
+I tend to ‘eyeball’ the lines (for every method) and don’t stress a lot if they vary a little.
+I think that some natural variation gives my quilts an organic feel – there’s no doubt that they are handmade, not mass produced.
 I love that!
-If you want to mark your quilts or learn techniques for more perfectly spaced stitching, I highly recommend Jacquie Gerings Craftsy Classes on straight line quilting.
-They are excellent - and she's delightful to watch.
+If you want to mark your quilts that’s fine too.

 Since my Jumbo Hashtag Quilt had a lot of straight lines in the piecing (and I wanted to give it a more lighthearted feel with the quilting), I purposefully quilted a gentle wavy line all the way down the quilt – and then repeated again and again.
 You might think your wavy line looks weird or not right, but when you let it blend with a whole bunch of wavy lines – they look beautiful together.

 In the video above, I demonstrate how I quilt wavy lines – it’s so much fun!